phBalance/apprun-router/README.md

 const URL_DYNAMICS = {a: "dynamic1", b: "dynamic2", c: "dynamic3"};
 const URL_QUERIES = {field1: "value1", field2: "value2", field3: "value3"};
 */

-setPrettyLinkQuerySeparator("&"); // This is the default separator for query fields and doesn't need to be set.

 class YourComponent extends Component {
     state: any = {};